Camden Town: All the cool things to do in this eclectic neighbourhood

 The Roundhouse has played host to music legends such as The Doors, Jefferson Airplane and Jimi Hendrix.
 The Roundhouse was built in 1847 and got its name from the turntable that was used to turn the trains around.

 The Roundhouse supports young artists and has in-house programs and events artists in residence and even a co-working space.

-Camden Market best fish and chips is said to be found at Poppie’s Fish and Chips.
+Camden Market’s best fish and chips are said to be found at Poppie’s Fish and Chips.
 Right in the heart of Camden Town Poppies is designed to look like a 1940’s cafe they even have a live performance lounge upstairs.

 HOLIDAY INN LONDON – CAMDEN LOCK

 Very affordable at around $160.00 per night all the usual amenities and a great location.

 A traditional hostel above a pub, mixed dorm rooms only great reviews.